graphcore/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

-Graphcore
----

-## Inspecting tensors using custom outfeed layers and a custom optimizer
+# Inspecting tensors using custom outfeed layers and a custom optimizer

 This example trains a choice of simple fully connected models on the MNIST numeral dataset and shows how tensors (containing activations and gradients)